New-PSDrive

 -Persist

-with the credential of another user are not visible in a session that started without explicit credentials or
+or sessions using the credential of another user aren’t visible in sessions started using

 -root string